OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/sellar.rst

 occasionally force *y1* to go slightly negative while trying to converge the two disciplines .
 The inclusion of the absolute value solves the problem without impacting the final converged solution.

-Now that you have defined the components for the Sellar Problem for yourself, let's take a momement to consider what we have really accomplished.
+Now that you have defined the components for the Sellar Problem for yourself, let's take a moment to consider what we have really accomplished.
 Firstly, we have written two (very simple) analysis components.
 If you were working on a real problem, these would likely come in the form of some much more complex tools that you wrapped in the framework.
 But keep in mind that from an optimization point of view, whether they